Approved by the Infrastructure and Research Policy Committee on March 15, 2018

 Adopted by the Board of Direction on July 13, 2018

 The American Society of Civil Engineers (ASCE) supports a focused federal civil engineering research and development (R&D) program.
 R&D programs should promote new U.S. capabilities, improve efficiencies, and advance the practice of civil engineering to improve the quality of life.

 ASCE encourages coordinated and integrated basic and applied civil engineering research that leverages federal R&D funds through government-university-industry partnerships.
 R&D programs fostering basic research should focus on maintaining a steady flow of talent and technology to U.S. industry and agencies.
 R&D programs focusing on higher risk research with the potential for high payoff should meet national needs and improve the quality of life by:

-- Enhancing public health and safety;
+- Enhancing public health, safety, and welfare;

 - Enhancing environmental quality;